godotengine/godot-docs/classes/class_tilemap.rst

 - :ref:`Vector2<class_Vector2>` **get_cell_autotile_coord** **(** :ref:`int<class_int>` x, :ref:`int<class_int>` y **)** const

-Returns the coordinate of the autotile variation in the tileset.
+Returns the coordinate (subtile column and row) of the autotile variation in the tileset.
 Returns a zero vector if the cell doesn't have autotiling.

 ----